krshishir1/payman-affiliate/api-docs/docs/API-Reference/affiliates.md

 ## 1. Register New Affiliate

 Register a new affiliate under a specific program.
+The new affiliate must provide payment details, that will be used for payouts.
+The affiliate will be registed as a payee in the Payman platform.

 ### **Endpoint**